 The first FM transmissions were all mono, later a stereo facility and a data facility were added.
 So a logical question is how to encode a stereo signal, such that upward compatibility is ensured.

-For FM that issue was solved by creating a single signal from the addition of the Left and Right component of a stereo signal, i.e. L+R and transmit that and adding an L-R component somewhere else to the signal.
-Mono receivers then receive just the L+R signal and ignore all other components, stereo receivers extract both the L+R and the L-R signals and reconstruct the left and right channel data.
+For FM that issue was solved by creating a single signal from the addition of the Left and Right component of a stereo signal, i.e. L+R and transmit that as baseband signal and adding an L-R component on a higher frequancy to get a combined signal.
+Mono receivers then decode just the L+R signal and ignore all other components, stereo receivers extract both the L+R and the L-R signals and reconstruct the left and right channel data by simply adding and subtracting the signals.

 A small data component is also added to the signal, the RDS signal.
 Encoded as an 1187 Hz digital signal, this RDS signal is put on the third harmonic of the pilot, i.e. on 57 KHz.

-A picture of the signal is given.
-The picture on the right gives the spectrum as it is being received, the picture on the left shows the decoded signal, to the left the L+R signal, then the 19 KHz pilot signal, then the AM modulated signal, and at 57 KHz the RDS signal.
+A picture of the signal is given below.
+The spectrum on the right gives the spectrum of the signal as it is being received, the (half) spectrum on the left shows the decoded signal.
+From 0 ..
+15 KHz one sees the L+R signal, the pilot can be seen at 19 KHz, the L-R signal is clearlt visible, and the small RDS signal at 57 Khz can be seen as well.

 A single DAB transmission carries data for what is called an emsemble, a group of between 10 and 20 services.
 Here in the Netherlands, we have the NPO (The National Broadcasters) with app a dozen services, and the Commercials with app 20 transmissions in a single ensemble.